Mercedes Half Marathon Race Recap:

 But why have 20 words when you can have 1000?

 As I mentioned in my training log, initially the Mercedes half marathon was meant to be a goal race.
 After looking at other options, my coach and I decided to target the Double Bridge 15k.
 What was not exactly public knowledge, was my husband was training for the full marathon.
 Since we were driving back to New Jersey afterward, one of us had to be in somewhat good driving condition.
-Too bad, of the two of us, he still felt 10 times better post race.
+Too bad, of the two of us, he still felt 10 times better post, Mercedes Marathon.

 Targeting the Double Bridge 15k the week before ended up being the right move for me.
 I was feeling better that day, and despite being windy, the weather was much better.
-I came down with a minor cold a few days before the Mercedes Half.
+I came down with a minor cold a few days before the Mercedes Half Marathon.
 It felt as though I was breathing through a straw.

 Was I just bad running hills?